 The word cancer has become scarily commonplace today; According to the World Health Organization, 9.6 million people died in 2018 due to cancer.
 70% of these deaths are in low-income or middle-income countries.
 1 of 6 deaths is due to cancer across the world.
-Given these dismal numbers, cutting-edge research is the need of the hour to delve further into the causes of this disease and design effective therapy.
+Given these dismal numbers, cutting-edge research is the need of the hour to delve further into the causes of this disease and design effective cancer therapy.

 Various aspects of tumours such as tumour initiation, progression, metastasis, and response to therapy have been studied using tumour cell lines.
 According to Esparza-López and colleagues (2019), the availability of immortalized and commercially available cell lines is not a challenge; however, there are few drawbacks of using these lines.
 One is possible genetic alterations due to long term culture and second, their transformation that does not allow them to reflect the precise molecular biology of cancer in patients.
 This calls for the use of models that closely mimic the molecular biology of tumours in patients to derive appropriate effective strategies.
 This can be achieved by the use of primary cancer cell culture that represents the molecular biology of cancers more closely than these commercial cell lines.